defectedrebel/defectedrebel/README.md

 Don't make sex-al jokes at me unless a close freind even then do it cautiously .

-Death jokes,disrespectful behavior or death threats esp to my freinds results in perm block .
+Death jokes,disrespectful behavior or death threats results in perm block .

 ,